oele-isis-vanderbilt/Video-Annote/README.md

 Sometimes, after reaching the end of the **Time Source**, playback may jump back to **00:00**.
 This usually happens while labeling (after **Confirm Start** or after clicking **End**), **Confirm End** may not save because the end time becomes earlier than the start time.

 **Fix:** drag the timeline slider to the desired label end time (away from the start time), then click **Confirm End** again.

+### When should I click Finish Session?
+Use **Finish Session** after you are done annotating and want to reset the UI/workspace before starting another session.
+You do **not** need it to save your work — session data and annotations are saved automatically as you work.

 ## License